 Since it was introduced in 2013, this course has become the most widely used resource to train researchers in impact around the world, having been used by over 200 institutions in 55 countries to date.
-We regularly train across every Russell Group University and the majority of other research active Universities in the UK.
+We regularly train across every Russell Group Universities and the majority of other research-active Universities in the UK.

 This session will give you everything you need to generate and communicate real-world impacts from your research.
 You will learn about practical tools to time-efficiently increase the significance and reach of your impact.
-The training is based on the latest research evidence and takes a unique relational approach to deliver wide-reaching and lasting impacts.
-As part of the session you will receive your own copy of the second edition of The Research Impact Handbook.
+As part of the session you will receive a hard copy* and a PDF copy of the second edition of The Research Impact Handbook.

 Learn about evidence-based principles for delivering research impact when you don’t have much time

 Discover easy and quick-to-use templates you can use immediately to:

 Prioritise stakeholders and publics to engage with first

 Create a powerful impact plan that will guarantee your research makes a difference without wasting your time